 Percy makes humorous monologues even during the darker parts of the book.

 Talking about Hades, when the heroes finally confront him, he is hilariously pissed that people would think he was the one behind the theft.
-Percy suggests he would want a new war to get more subjects... and Hades angrily replies that, with all the people dying everyday, he already has more subjects than he would want to.
+Percy suggests he would want a new war to get more subjects... and Hades angrily replies that, with all the people dying everyday (Especially with the WWI, WWII, Korean War, Persian Gulf War, War on Terror), he already has more subjects than he would want to or could possibly finance and organize.
+"Do you have any idea how many new subdivisions I had to set up just in the twentieth century?"

 Percy deliberately ticking off the gods by mailing Medusa's head to Mount Olympus in The Lightning Thief.
 The "With Best Wishes, Percy Jackon" bit is what really sells it.